gpuweb/gpuweb/design/BufferOperations.md

 };
 ```

-Upon success the buffer is put in the unmapped state, its mapping detached or a pending mapping promise rejected.
+Upon success the buffer is put in the unmapped state.
+Any associated `ArrayBuffer`s are neutered, and any pending mapping promises are rejected.

 The following must be true or the unmapping call on `buffer` fails: